JosephM101/Force-Windows-11-Install/README.md

 # Force-Windows-11-Install

+## *Notice of Update*:
+After having archived this repository a few months ago, I've decided that maybe I should give this project a second chance.
+I have some plans that will hopefully further optimize the tool and make it significantly faster, and will allow for adding extra features in an easier way in the future.
+The secret?
+Using the "AutoUnattend" method.
+Now, this will require ***quite*** a bit of work to do, so don't expect anything for a while, but once the update is released, the old method (Win11-TPM-RegistryBypass) will be marked as deprecated.

+It might take a bit longer than I'd like since I'm still a student in high school, but I will try to do what I can.
+Thank you for understanding.

 ## Win11-TPM-RegistryBypass
 This tool creates a modified Windows 11 installer ISO using an existing one, containing a registry hack that bypasses the setup-time compatibility checks, as well as an experimental patch that forces feature updates and in-place upgrades to install, ignoring incompatibilities.